richthibault/richthibault.github.io/_posts/2016-8-28-LinkThrow-is-now-live.md

 ### What I learned

 This was also a learning exercise for me.
 I hadn't had much opportunity to play around with MongoDB, so I'm using that for the back end.
 Spring Data made it very simple to integrate with the app.
 I did find Mongo's security a bit confusing - I somehow ended locking myself out of my own database!
-I finally decided to leave "auth" disabled and just limit access using Amazon's VPC permissions.
+I finally decided to leave "auth" disabled and just block outside access at the network level, using Amazon's VPC permissions.
 Easy enough to just tunnel in if I need to.

 I also had never done a Chrome extension before, so that was a first.
 It's basically just a block of HTML with some Javascript to handle the Ajax calls.
 What's nice is once I add my iPhone on one Mac, I can throw to it from all my Macs, since extensions are tied to your Google account and shared across all devices.